-Blockchain technology has been gaining popularity as a promising solution for various challenges in different industries, including sustainable energy and climate action.
-However, the question remains: is blockchain technology a viable solution for sustainable energy and climate in the Global South, or does it pose significant challenges in terms of energy consumption and carbon emissions?
+Blockchain technology is a promising solution for various challenges in different industries, including sustainable energy and climate action.
+However, the question remains: is blockchain technology a viable solution for sustainable energy and climate in the Global South, or does it pose significant challenges in terms of energy consumption and carbon emissions?i

 Mark Radka, Chief, Energy and Climate Branch, UNEP